 The general retention and disposal authority for administrative records (GA28) includes retention and disposal rules for management of technology and telecommunications records, including specific retention rules on records generated in the course of application development and management, security management , and other common technology management processes.
 These provide rules for specific categories of system documentation and metadata.

-State Records NSW has published minimum requirements for metadata for authoritative records and information.
-Migration of metadata is also covered in the general retention and disposal authority for source records which have been migrated (GA33) guidelines.
+NSW State Archives and Records has published minimum requirements for metadata for authoritative records and information.
+Migration of metadata is also covered in the guidance on the management of source records which have been migrated.

 Meeting business requirements and other obligations relating to retention of data